What Is Hormonal Acne — And What Can You Do About It?

 - If your acne is severe and isn’t responding to topical treatments after at least 3 months of use, it’s a good idea to visit a board certified dermatologist for a consultation.

-Treating hormonal acne can be a long, frustrating process… but know that there are solutions out there for you!
-It can be very hard not to compare your skin to others and even harder not to pick yourself apart staring in a mirror.
-But you do have options — and if over-the-counter products aren’t cutting it for you, your dermatologist can help you come up with a treatment plan.
+Treating hormonal acne can be a frustrating process… but know that there are solutions out there for you!
+Look for high-quality over-the-counter ingredients like benzoyl peroxide and retinol.
+If those aren’t cutting it for you, your dermatologist can help you come up with a treatment plan.